eBay/tsv-utils/README.md

 The `csv2tsv` converter often has a second benefit: regularizing newlines.
 CSV files are often exported using Windows newline conventions. `csv2tsv` converts all newlines to Unix format.

 There are many variations of CSV file format.
 See the [csv2tsv reference](docs/ToolReference.md#csv2tsv-reference) for details the format variations supported by this tool.
+See [Comparing TSV and CSV formats](docs/comparing-tsv-and-csv.md) for more information on CSV escapes and other differences between CSV and TSV formats.

 ### tsv-append